 Every person is part of some family.
 You were born into a family that raised you into adult life.
 Some of you got “wounded” in the process because your nuclear family has some degree of dysfunction; the same is true for your partner.
 Whatever “wounds” you got and “ego defenses” you and your partner formed are carried forward into future relationships.

-Most people find a partner — usually opposite sex, but sometime same sex –early in their adult life.
+Most people find a partner — usually the opposite sex, but sometimes the same sex –early in their adult life.
 Forming a family is frequently driven by highly charged emotions — the “falling in love” phase.
 The power of sex hormones on decision-making in selection of a partner is not to be under-estimated.
 The couple forms their relationship based on “agreements” — some are conscious and many may be subconscious expectations.
 Ego boundaries mostly disappear and egoistic defenses are lowered during the “falling in love” phase.
 Most humans have a deep need for a profound connection with another human — another person who loves you and unconditionally accepts you as you are.

 You — like most people — soon discover that “love is blind” no matter how your relationship was formed.
 A partnership in life is based on mutual needs fulfillment.
 You take care of my needs, I take care of yours.
 Then, reality breaks through.
 Your partner disappoints your expectations.
 The blame game begins.
 Communications deteriorate; negative hostile feels replace the warm and fuzzy feelings you had in the beginning.
 You wonder how this could have happened to you and your partner.